 Common Name: Pacific Willow

-Salix lasiolepis is a Deciduous Tree up to 12.00 metres tall.
+Salix lasiolepis is a deciduous tree that can grow up to 12.00 metres tall.

 Western N. America - Washington to California and Mexico.

 Well-drained sandy loams to rich rocky or gravelly soils along streams at lower elevations, especially in California where it becomes more tree-like[

 Succeeds in most soils, including wet, ill-drained or intermittently flooded soils[

 ], but prefers a damp, heavy soil in a sunny position[